Visiting the Edgar Allan Poe Museum

 What to Know Before You Go

-The Poe Museum is located at 1914 E Main Street, Richmond, VA 23223.
-You can use 2-hour on-street parking or the parking lot that sits next to the building.
+The Poe Museum is at 1914 E Main Street, Richmond, VA 23223.
+You can park for two hours on-street or in the parking lot next to the building.
 Admission is $10 per adult, $7 for seniors, and $3 for children over six years old.
-There are two black cats on the premises that may join you on your tour.
+Two black cats on the premises may join you on your tour.
 It’s okay!
 Their names are Edgar and Pluto, and they live on the grounds.

 How the Poe Museum Began

 James Howard Whitty, a researcher and Poe fan, helped to form the Poe Memorial Association in 1906.
-The group attempted to turn the Southern Literary Messenger building, where Poe began his career, into the first Poe museum.
+The group attempted to turn the Southern Literary Messenger building into the first Poe museum, where Poe began his career.
 However, plans to demolish the building became imminent.
 Instead, Whitty and the group saved building materials from the building to use elsewhere.
 Whitty eventually met two preservationists living in the Old Stone House.

 The Enchanted Garden

 The preservationists agreed to allow Whitty to use the lot behind the home to build the Poe Memorial Garden.
-It was here that he paved the garden paths with the bricks taken from the Southern Literary Messenger building.
+Here, he paved the garden paths with the bricks taken from the Southern Literary Messenger building.
 The garden was inspired by Poe’s poem “To One In Paradise,” which reads,

 Thou wast that all to me, love,